trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 used for standard table columns and a number of decoders for date and time based types.

-Table below lists Presto data types which can be used as in ``type`` and matching field decoders which can be specified via ``dataFormat`` attribute
+The table below lists Presto data types, which can be used as in ``type``, and matching field decoders, which can be specified via ``dataFormat`` attribute.

 +-------------------------------------+--------------------------------------------------------------------------------+
 | Presto data type                    | Allowed ``dataFormat`` values                                                  |